Studying outside Ireland

 organisations.
 It also supports national efforts to modernise education,

 training and youth systems.
-For the first time it provides support to sport
+It also provides support to sport initiatives.

 The International Education Financial Aid (IEFA) website provides a database of financial aid information for students who want to study in a foreign country.
 The site contains a comprehensive list of grants, scholarships, loan programmes and other information that may be helpful to those interested in studying abroad.